 Orange 1970s Table Lamp

-Materials: Orange painted wood, chromed metal.
+Materials: Orange painted wood made in a lathe, chromed metal (iron).
 Bakelite socket.
 Aluminium rings around an orange fabric and paper lampshade, supported by a metal frame.

 Total Height (with lampshade): 58 cm / 22.83”